 What is the Broad Institute?

-The BCGS program is a two-year postbaccalaureate program administered jointly by the Broad Diversity, Education and Outreach initiative and the Broad Cancer Program.
-BCGS offers participants a comprehensive, structured and immersive experience that includes full-time groundbreaking research, academic and career guidance, and advanced skills in scientific communication.
-The program is designed to position participants competitively for top graduate programs.
+The BBPS program is a two-year post-baccalaureate program administered by the Broad Office for STEM Engagement and Inclusion.
+BBPS offers participants a comprehensive, structured, and immersive experience that includes full-time groundbreaking research, academic and career guidance, and advanced skills in scientific communication.
+The program is designed to position participants competitively for admittance into top graduate programs.

-Can participants apply to BCGS for one year?
+Can participants apply to BBPS for one year?

-Participants must attend the program for the entire two-year duration.
+No, participants must participate in the program for the entire two-year duration.

 Who is eligible to apply?

 Applicants cannot be currently enrolled in another postbac program or a graduate program; applicants with an existing graduate degree are not eligible.

 The BBPS program is designed to help increase diversity in the sciences.
 Students from groups that are underrepresented in the sciences are encouraged to apply; we use the NIH definition of underrepresentation.
 These groups include American Indians or Alaska Natives, Blacks or African Americans, Hispanics or Latinxs, Native Hawaiians or Other Pacific Islanders, individuals with disabilities, and individuals from disadvantaged backgrounds.